 A question of great importance is whether the modes are "statistically interconnected" at the level of noise specified by the inversion.
-A rough guess at this can be inferred by assigning the most likely mode MAP point as the offset in an offset $\chi_p^2$ distribution (see the regression discussion in Appendix B, and equation B-7).
-Random samples from the posterior should spread out with $\chi^2$ values no higher than the support of the offset $\chi_p^2$ distribution.
-If this latter comfortably covers the probability barriers separating modes, then we might say the modes are "statistically connectable."
-The modes found in this example easily satisfy this condition, as shown in Figure A-3.
+A rough guess at this can be inferred by assigning the most-likely mode MAP point as the offset in an offset χ_p^2 distribution (see the regression discussion in Appendix B, and equation (B-7)).
+Random samples from the posterior should spread out with χ^2 values no higher than the support of the offset χ_p^2 distribution.
+If this latter comfortably covers the probability barriers separating modes, then we may say the modes are "statistically connectable".
+The modes found in this example easily satisfy this condition, as shown in Figure 16.

 It is important to point out that these "connecting links" are not trivial entities in general.
 They do not arise in the general case from straight-line interpolation of mode points in either (transformed) $\log(\rho)$ space or the untransformed space of resistivities.
-Such straight-line trajectories usually encounter enormous probability barriers caused by serious data misfits.
+Such straight line trajectories usually encounter enormous probability barriers caused by serious data misfits.